 9. How will this rule be enforced?

-Library staff will be present at the Welcome Desk from 8:00am until midnight.
-From midnight until 8:00am, security will be present.
+Library staff will be present at the Welcome Desk during staffing hours.
+During the evening and overnight hours security will be present.

 10. Is information collected from my ID kept private?